bug400/pyilper/INSTALL.md

 ### Installation on Windows

+Note: use the "Command Line" instead of the "Terminal (PowerShell") application to enter the commands below.

 To install the Python interpreter open the Microsoft Store, search for Python and select the recommended version (see above) for installation.
 Python is installed for the current user.